Introduction

 2. Set Desired Python Interpreter

-Note: The Python interpreter version must be one that is supported by the FME version used.
-The bit-version must also match.
+The Python interpreter version must be one that is supported by the FME version used.
+The versions of Python supported can be found by going to <FME install>\python folder and looking for any "python3x" folders (eg. python36, python37, etc.) The bit-version must also match.
 For example, FME 2022.x supports 64-bit Python 3.6-3.9 as 32-bit support has been dropped starting in this version.

 If you want to use the arcpy module within your script, select the ArcGIS Python interpreter.
 You may have to add the interpreter to the interpreter list if it has not already been previously configured.